 The study’s results were nothing short of amazing.
 Researchers found that many houseplants were capable of removing up to 87% of indoor air pollutants from a confined space in under 24 hours.
 If you’d like to put the purifying power of plants to work in your home, here are some of the best to try!

 1. Mums.
 The plant with the most purifying power is the Chrysanthemum morifolium, or the potted mum, that you can find at garden centers and grocery stores in the fall.
-During NASA’s tests, these beauties cleaned up 61% of the formaldehyde, 53% of the benzene and 41.2% of the trichloroethylene – all while sending up a profusion of colorful blooms.
+While mostly a fall outdoor plant, you can bring them in when the weather gets cold.
+And you’re going to want to!
+During NASA’s tests, these beauties cleaned up 61% of the formaldehyde, 53% of the benzene and 41.2% of the trichloroethylene—all while sending up a profusion of colorful blooms.

 2. Gerbera Daisies.
 Gerbera daisies are another colorful flower that packs a purifying punch.
 In 24 hours, this flower removed half of the airborne formaldehyde, 67% of the benzene and 35% of the trichloroethylene.

 3. Peace Lilies.
 Among all the plants in this study, the peace lily is one of the most popular.
 The Clean Air Study showed that in one day, peace lilies can remove up to a quarter of some airborne toxins.
 The benzene test, however, is where these plants really stood out, sucking up an amazing 79.5% of this toxin.

 4. Dracaena.
 It turns out that the dracaena family is really good at air purification – particularly when it comes to benzene.
 The Marginata variety, or red-edged dracaena, is one of the best, removing up to 80% of this toxin from the air.
 Janet Craig, a green dracaena, removes 77.6% of benzene, and Warneckei, the striped dracaena, works well against benzene and formaldehyde, removing half of both toxins from the air.